Mr-T1M28/Mr-Tim28/README.md

 Usually do:
 - Analysis data from kaggle.com with python
-- Web with HTML, CSS, JAVASCRIPT
+- Learn about HTML CSS JAVASCRIPT on many source